Rebecca Hill

 At the heart of my practice is the relational model, which emphasises the importance of the client-counsellor relationship as a foundation for meaningful growth and change to happen.

-I have extensive experience supporting those who have experienced relational trauma.
+I have extensive experience supporting individuals who have experienced relational trauma, loss, depression and anxiety.
 I work within an attachment-based framework that understands how early relationships form our sense of security and stability, influencing how we regulate our emotions and build interpersonal connections.

 In addition to my private practice, I work as a counsellor within the NHS, supporting people of all ages, identities and backgrounds with a wide range of presenting issues.